readyready15728/misc/awakemud-notes.md

 * STupHR ShaK on Hoagie Street in the Ork Underground sells explosive medium submachine gun ammunition and Doc Dodie's Medical Clinic, attached, sells and maybe installs cyberware and bioware.
+* Operational Program Design appears required to write Evaluate utilities but Data Brokerage determines the highest level they can be written at.
+* The basketball player Zephram Hood is in Tarislar Park.
+* A pencil can be bought at Hen-Chi's All-in-One in western Auburn.
+* Be on the lookout for a resin tube and bubble gum.
+(They can be found at Dave's Discount Drugstore in Auburn.)
+* The keycard Chas Moreno gives you after a difficult run can be used to unlock a room where **very** high-end cyberware can be bought and presumably installed.
+* Just west of Renton and Cizae in East Puyallup, there is a vendor who sells weapons and ammunition, including EX sniper ammunition, and Accodata radios with encryption rating 4.
+* LeMaitre Medical Wares on Victoria sells and installs high-quality cyberware and bioware.
+* The Cage on floor 1 of the Red Shift Offices on Victoria sells various firearms and Zeiss-Audiotek prototype smartscopes.
+* The Grit 'n' Kit on floor 1 of the Red Shift Offices sells armor.
+* Benny Butte on floor 2 of the Red Shift Offices offers work.
+* There is a Matrix terminal on floor 4 of the Red Shift Offices.
+(Several in fact.)
+* John Smith on floor 4 of the Red Shift Offices offers work.
+* Mercer Johansen on floor 5 of the Red Shift Offices offers work.
+* The clinic on Prospect and Union sells cyberware and bioware.
+* Smith's Electronic Boutique on Prospect and Union sells various goggles, electronic kits and low-end electronic gear.
+The back room buys paydata.
+* Vehicle repair can be done in the Tacoma Junkyard.
+* Tiny |]newbie[| Analyze various hosts and also check the ACIFS of each place for trapdoors?
+* Ludwig |]newbie[| The website's not working, what's an ACIFS
+* Nanashi |]newbie[| Matrix hosts have subsystems which we refer to as ACIFS, which stands for Access, Control, Index, Files, Slave
+* Tiny |]newbie[| The starter syberspace runs are helpful for teaching matrix stuff
+* Tiny |]newbie[| The guy in the south eastern door
+* Nanashi |]newbie[| Sometimes, the Files subsystem of a node is encrypted, which means you need to decrypt that particular subsystem before you can even try to download a file.
+In other cases, there are actually trapdoors hidden in one of the subsystems
+* Nanashi |]newbie[| So in that case, you'll want to analyze <subsystem> to check for that
+* Ludwig |]newbie[| I can't now because I went somewhere I shouldn't and now the MPCP got fried
+* Tiny |]newbie[| It's probably not fried permanently
+* Nanashi |]newbie[| Oh ouch.
+I *think* chargen decks can be repaired at Jim's
+* Nanashi |]newbie[| Not entirely sure though
+* If you cannot LOCATE HOST, you can navigate up one level to the parent host with LOGON LTG.
+* Nanashi |]newbie[| You can't find trapdoors that way [locate host].
+You can only find them by doing analyze <subsystem>
+* [Discord] (OOC), "[Khai]: also check the help files for the individual commands. locate host is not the only useful way to use locate, and analyze
+<subsystem> isn't the only useful way to use analyze"
+* A clear, firm male voice(Maxwell) on the other end of the line says in English, "Aye, whoever designed that thing did not leave much room for noticing patterns and possible ways out of the nodes.
+So, after you connect to the Novatech Host, you can either go OUTLET - and that's their outlet and shop parts, not really what you're looking for - or ROUTING.
+That's where you need to go, that's the corporate side."
+* A clear, firm male voice(Maxwell) on the other end of the line says in English, "If I may suggest one place you can try with your CMT Avatar and get some experience as you go about it, I would suggest the Paine-Snohomish Airport node in the Everett LTG, Ludwig."
+* A clear, firm male voice(Maxwell) on the other end of the line says in English, "You can always ANALYZE the HOST to check its rating.
+ANALYZEing its SECURITY will also inform you of your security tally."
+* In Johnson NewBody Laboratories, look on the third floor for access to the roof, where a service elevator leading to the basement can be found.